A Machine Learning-Fueled Modelfluid for Flowsheet Optimization: Introduction

 \paragraph{Limitations of existing Modelfluid Representations} Traditional thermodynamic models (e.g., NRTL, UNIFAC) satisfy R2 and R4, as they are standard in simulators.
 Also, they generalize well over conditions such as temperature and composition, as noted in \cite{Jirasek2022}.
 However, their parameters often are of empirical nature and thus not physically interpretable, failing \textbf{R3}, so generalization over systems may be limited \cite{Jirasek2022}.
 More critically, reliable parameter sets for a wide range of mixtures are scarce, violating \textbf{R1} \cite{Jirasek2020}.
 Advanced, molecular-based modelfluids, such as those derived from the Statistical Associating Fluid Theory (SAFT), are a prominent modelfluid choice in the literature on process fluid optimization (see Section~\ref{sec:literaturereview}).
 While powerful, SAFT-based approaches present their own challenges -- in particular w.r.t. \textbf{R3}, as noted e.g. in Prausnitz et al.~\cite[p.
 391]{Prausnitz1998}. \paragraph{Overcoming the Data Scarcity Problem} Recently, machine learning and other advanced computational methods have emerged to directly address the challenge of limited mixture property data.
 A growing body of work focuses on predicting key thermodynamic properties, such as activity coefficients at infinite dilution, for vast numbers of unmeasured systems \cite{Jirasek2020,Rittig2023,Specht2024}.
 However, a gap remains in fully leveraging these large-scale predicted databases for process optimization.
 A promising step in this direction was taken by Medina et al.~\cite{Medina2025}, who used prediction-based activity coefficients to parameterize a Margules model for VLE prediction.
 This highlights the potential for custom modelfluids designed specifically to capitalize on the outputs of modern prediction methods.

 \paragraph{Contribution of this Work} In this work, we introduce a novel modelfluid representation tailored for the optimization of distillation-based processes.
 Our modelfluid is built upon physically meaningful features derived from vapor liquid equilibrium (VLE) characteristics, such as singular points and relative volatilities.
-This design ensures that all four requirements are met: the features are \textit{available} (can be sourced from new prediction methods), \textit{integrable}, \textit{interpretable}, and create a \textit{continuous} optimization space.
+This design ensures that all four requirements are met: the features are \textit{available} (since the framework can be parameterized using data from experiments, established thermodynamic models, or sourced from new prediction methods to overcome data scarcity), \textit{integrable}, \textit{interpretable}, and create a \textit{continuous} optimization space.
 We demonstrate the utility of this modelfluid by applying it to the problem of entrainer selection, providing a guided exploration of the candidate space.

 In \figureref{fig:methodstack} we provide a schematic overview of the proposed modelfluid representation and its embedding into a process optimization task.
 The methods and steps in \figureref{fig:methodstack} are introduced, discussed, and analyzed throughout this work.